Eomm/blog-posts/posts/bonus-change-log-level.md

 fastify.listen(8080)
 ```

-Doing so, you can setup the log level based on the environment variable `LOG_LEVEL` in order to configure it as:
+Doing so, you can set up the log level based on the environment variable `LOG_LEVEL` in order to configure it as:

 - `debug`: during the development phase in your laptop
 - `error`: when the application is deployed in production